iqrahadian/sma-metro/README.md

 - to change input, all config stored under /input folder

 ## code structure/ideas
-1. card is an object holding balance & transaction data, but should not modify it's own information
+1. A card is an object that stores balance and transaction data.
+However, it shouldn't alter its own information.
-2. all data changes executed by PaymentGateway class, it's represent a payment services
+2. The PaymentGateway class manages all data changes and functions as the representation of payment services.
-3. I add 3 digit number for error code identifier, will be printed when error arised, representing a card tap machine that can only show limited information
+3. I used a three-digit error code to identify errors.
+This code will be displayed when errors occur, similar to a card tap machine that can only show limited information.

 ## object/class description
 ### Card
-card object will hold information about the card, such as CardType, Balance & FareUsages
+A card is an object that stores balance and transaction data.
+However, it shouldn't alter its own information.
 ```
 Card {
     CardType string